iyo-bemoore/jobs/README.md

 Native job search application using React Native, Expo and Facebook OAuth.
 This application is still **work in progress**.

-The application is using indeed jobs API, unfortunately indeed closed tha API for non US. therefor a new API is been investigated.
+The application is using indeed jobs API, unfortunately indeed restricted their API to US based users. therefor a new API is been investigated.

 ### `Future improvements`